shawndreifuss/coding-quiz/README.md

 ## Description

- To create a a short quiz using javascript with a leaderboard of highscores that pulls from local store, a timer that counts down as you start the game and a score at the end! during this homework i learned so much and furthered my knowledge on JS, by using functions for loops and addevent listeners i was able to creat my mini coding quiz!
+ To create a a short quiz using javascript with a leaderboard of highscores that pulls from local store, a timer that counts down as you start the game and a score at the end! during this homework i learned so much and furthered my knowledge on JS with help of my tutor, by using functions for loops and addevent listeners i was able to creat my mini coding quiz!